 TBLS boasts one of the Island's finest law libraries with significant lending and reference collections.
 The library falls under the direct supervision of a qualified librarian, who also has responsibility for the Portfolio of Legal Affairs, Office of the Director of Public Prosecutions and Courts libraries.
-He is supported by an Information Services Specialist at TBLS.

-TBLS has a fully equipped computer/IT room, linked to the University of Liverpool.
+She is supported by a library assistant.
+TBLS has a fully equipped computer room with all computers having internet access.
+The entire Law School also has a wireless internet capability.